-1.2 Proposed Works
+1.2.
+Proposed Works

-1.2.1 Overview
+1.2.1.
+Overview

-The proposed Boyne Greenway will be constructed utilising two different methodologies, selected according to the sensitivities of the landscape and environment requirements encountered within the areas crossed by the route:
+The proposed Boyne Greenway will be constructed using two different methodologies, selected according to the sensitivities of the landscape and environment requirements encountered within the areas crossed by the route:

 - 1. Construction directly alongside, or within very close proximity of, the regional road within an area of existing roadside verge; and - 2.
-Construction significantly away from the roadside and/or within the intertidal zone/SPA/SAC.
+Construction significantly away from the roadside and/or within the intertidal zone/SPA/ SAC.

-Each of the above requirements is discussed below, providing an overview of the proposals and measures intrinsic to project design which will avoid significant impact on the ecological aspects of the scheme.
+Each of the above requirements is discussed below, providing an overview of the proposals and measures intrinsic to project design which aim to minimise significant impacts on ecological receptors.

-1.2.2 Greenway Construction Alongside Road
+1.2.2.
+Greenway Construction Alongside Road

-There is approximately 4.1km of the proposed greenway to be constructed alongside the road or very close to the road edge.
+Approximately 4.1km of the proposed Greenway route will be constructed alongside the road or very close to the road edge.
 Given the location, access and low maintenance requirements, robust construction forms are preferred.
-Therefore, bituminous construction, in accordance with the recommendations of the TII Design Manual for Roads and Bridges (TII DMRB) (TII, 2013) is considered the most appropriate.
+Therefore, bituminous construction in accordance with the recommendations of the TII Design Manual for Roads and Bridges (TII DMRB) (TII, 2013) is considered the most appropriate method.
 With this proposed form of construction, verge vegetation would be cleared with limited additional excavation.
-The pavement will be formed by placing imported granular subbase material on a geotextile separator and finished with approximately 100mm of bituminous surfacing in accordance with the TII DMRB (TII, 2013).
-The width of the greenway will be limited to 4metres and restrained on each side with a kerb.
+The pavement will be formed by placing imported granular sub-base material on a geotextile separator and finished with approximately 100mm of bituminous surfacing in accordance with the TII DMRB (TII, 2013).
+The width of the Greenway will be limited to 4m and restrained on each side with a kerb.
 Some similar greenway examples are provided in Figure 1.2 for illustration.

-Figure 1.2: Examples of Greenway Alongside Road (Holland and Ireland).
+Figure 1.2: Examples of greenway alongside road (Holland and Ireland).

-As part of the proposed construction methodology, a number of proposed measures will be employed to ensure minimal impact during construction of the greenway:
+As part of the proposed construction methodology, the following proposed measures will be employed to ensure minimal impact during construction of the Greenway: